FOR IMMEDIATE RELEASE

 301.739.8200 x 104

-All funds raised will support Washington County community-based organizations and partners who directly help those adversely affected by the COVID-19 crisis.
+HAGERSTOWN, MD (March 31, 2020) – United Way of Washington County, in collaboration with the Community Foundation of Washington County and other distinguished partners in the philanthropic funding community, is launching the Washington County COVID-19 Emergency Assistance Fund.
+This emergency assistance fund will support Washington County community-based organizations and partners who directly help those adversely effected by the COVID-19 crisis.
 In the weeks and months ahead, the COVID-19 Emergency Assistance Fund will provide additional capacity to community-based organizations in Washington County.
 This fund will deliver economic assistance and access to vital food and basic need supplies to the many children, families and households who already have and will be impacted by the temporary loss of income.
 The COVID-19 Emergency Assistance Fund may also be deployed to strengthen our community’s ability to prepare for and respond to a variety of health and other emergencies, as well as to support programs and initiatives that are focused on fighting for the health, education, basic needs and financial stability of our community.
 Donations made to the COVID-19 Emergency Assistance Fund will support efforts to provide relief to people impacted by coronavirus and its effect on our community.